-PhysiFun’s ‘learning through play’ lectures promote physical activity in all areas of a child’s learning.
+PhysiFun’s ‘learning through play’ workshops promote physical activity in all areas of a child’s learning.
 Movement and activity plays an important role in the health, well-being and quality of life of all individuals.
 Childhood is a critical time to prevent the onset of obesity and to support and enhance children’s health-related behaviours.

 PhysiFun is committed to sharing up-to-date and relevant information with teachers, parents and schools that gives children increased opportunities to practice little and often in order for them to thrive at home, at school; on the sports field and in their community.

 A child’s history of injury is a risk factor for future injury both in their youth and adulthood.
 It is also a contributor to long term degenerative diseases such as osteoarthritis.
 Physifit’s programmes provide strength, agility and proprioceptive exercise training which can significantly redue injuries thus ensuring children remain active for life.

 Which children benefit from Physifit?

 Physifit benefits young sports players who wish to remain injury & pain free.